-Looking For Our Nursery.
+Looking For Our Nursery

 As mentioned in our last nursery post, T has to go into nursery.
 We can’t afford a nanny, nor is there an opportunity to have family look after T. This is our only option at the moment.
 It’s sad, but I’m slowly accepting it.

 Where we live there are TONS of nurseries within a 10 mile radius, which is actually a double edged sword.
 On one hand we have a vast choice of nurseries and can decide whether we choose one local to home or local to our places of work, choose one based on its learning style, or even choose one based on its food.
-On the other hand, and ultimately our deciding factor, because of the anount of nurseries we have, we also have our choice of costs!
+On the other hand, and ultimately our deciding factor, because of the amount of nurseries we have, we also have our choice of costs!
 Nurseries are not competitive in the slightest, so having this many choices makes things difficult.

 Nurseries argue that the reason why they’re not competitive is because each one is unique.
-Each one is so different based on the care they provide but at the end of the day they’re all doing one thing; looking after our children.
+Each one is so different based on the care they provide, but at the end of the day they’re all doing one thing; looking after our children.
 A comparison between a chain nursery and a little independent nursery can often be no different… Until you get to the price.
-You would think that the chain, that often has more than one “branch”, would be cheaper as it’s making more money across the board, but no. You may then think that the little independent nursery would be cheaper to then compete with the well known nurseries, but no.
+You would think that the chain, that often has more than one ‘branch’, would be cheaper as it’s making more money across the board, but no. You may then think that the little independent nursery would be cheaper to then compete with the well known nurseries, but no.

 It really is a minefield.

 So far, we’re at the viewing stage.
 I’ve already booked a handful of viewings and will be viewing them over the next few weeks.
-I’ve heard that once you get a “feeling” you’ll know you’ve found your nursery so I’m hoping I don’t have to view many before finding the right one.
+I’ve heard that once you get a ‘feeling’ you’ll know you’ve found your nursery so I’m hoping I don’t have to view many before finding the right one.

 The viewings, so far, are going well.
 There really are some wonderful places out there.
 With each viewing I’m armed with a list of questions, and thanks to our chums online we’ve been able to create quite the list:

-Flexibility for shift workers?
+• Is there any flexibility for shift workers?

-Where will he be cared for?
+• Where will he be cared for?
+And by whom?

-I’m pretty sure I’m not the only apprehensive parent when it comes to nursery, but it’s so hard not to worry that your baby won’t be ok.
+I’m pretty sure I’m not the only apprehensive parent when it comes to nursery, but it’s so hard not to worry that your baby won’t be OK.
 Will the nursery be able to deal with T?
 Will he eat?
 Will he SLEEP?

 I know a lot can change in a few months, he’ll be starting nursery when he’s a year after all, so it’s no good worrying about what’s going to happen later when even I don’t know what T is going to be like later.
 We’ll just have to wait and see.

 What questions would you ask a nursery?
 Do you have any reassuring nuggets?
-How was your little one when they went to nursery.
+How was your little one when they went to nursery?

 K